Latin Lovers (1953 film): Notes

 Fernando Lamas was originally cast in the role that Ricardo Montalbán played.
 Lamas and Lana Turner were lovers and when they broke up, she insisted he be replaced.

 Reception

-According to MGM records the film earned $1,056,000 in the US and Canada and $1,033,000 elsewhere, resulting in a loss of $837,000.
+According to MGM records the film earned $1,056,000 in the US and Canada and $1,033,000 elsewhere, resulting in a profit of $320,000.
+Film critic of the time, Pauline Kael, said of the film that it was an "incarnation of American speed and efficiency, vigor and abundance, held together by the conviction that all this is good (life)."